philmurtagh101/my-MS1-astroclub-site/README.md

 ### Skeleton
 The  wireframe illustrating the home, yoursky, gallery and members pages is available HERE

 The approach is use the Bootstrap Framework leverage its grid structure by dividing site pages into 3 columns (or 3 groups of 4 columns) to allow for a clean responsive design as one moves from a large screen down to mobile phone.
-Headers and footers will be consistent across all pages and will provide the website navigation elements as well as links to social media.
+Headers and footers will be consistent across all pages and will provide the website navigation elements as well as links to social media and ability to check viewing conditions and leave a message

 ### Surface

 As one would expect with this subject matter, the site will be dark with many examples of deep sky and planetary images used as background or as information.
-It should look relaxed tending towards red spectrum colors for fonts and borders.
+The colors are primary and bright yellow with shading and borders to help the images pop out more.
 The aim is to keep text to a minimum.
 Images shall be the main conveyor of information.

 ## Features

 ### Existing Features
 - Why Astronomy? - Pictorial carosel illustrating the wow factor
-- Clear Outside? - allow user to check viewing conditions
+- Clear Outside? - allow user to check viewing conditions - it's a link to the Clear Outside website with geo coordinates supplied for Dublin.
 - Events for the month - provide table of key highlights
 - Skymap - Show current Skymap with approximate locations (where relevant) of events
 - Gallery - show latest set of astrophotography contributions
 - Member Login/ registration
+- Leave a message

 Reference the specific project files that implement them?

 ### Featuresto Implement in future versions
 - Allow site to track your GPS so it can give you specific information relevant to your location - e.g viewing conditions, skymap and events at your precise time/locale.
 - Complete the backend to the membership login/ registration
+- Complete backend for messages left on site
 - Provide mechanism for selected members to upload images
 - Provide a new section for members on educational how-to and links to other sites of interest
 - Provide membership functionality for astronomy related buy and sell and pointers to related links